suchonafuchsia-tech/SemiGen-AI/README.md

 Through SiliconSense, the system will incorporate semiconductor-physics relationships into its reasoning.
 It will analyze how variations in physical parameters influence device-level parameters and ultimately affect electrical performance.
 This will make the AI’s predictions more interpretable from an engineering perspective.

-Simulation results will then be processed by SimuVision, which will automatically extract and interpret important characteristics such as I\!-\!V behavior, V_{TH}, I_{ON}/I_{OFF}, leakage, power, delay, and breakdown behavior.
+Simulation results will then be processed by SimuVision, which will automatically extract and interpret important characteristics such as I-V behavior, V_{TH}, I_{ON}/I_{OFF}, leakage, power, delay, and breakdown behavior.

 The ErrorRadar module will compare observed simulation behavior against expected trends and engineering constraints to identify anomalies, unexpected characteristics, parameter inconsistencies, and deviations from the intended behavior.